 Note that private shuttles drop you off at the border and pick you up on the way back.
 Entering Gibraltar you will take a local bus and walk.
 Also, most tours don’t include tickets to the cable car etc.

-This tour is perfect for you that want to travel from Malaga to Gibraltar completely carefree.
+This tour is perfect for you who want to travel from Malaga to Gibraltar completely carefree.
 You will be picked up in a private car at your hotel, driven from Malaga to Gibraltar, and have your own private local guide for the day taking you around all the top attractions in Gibraltar.

 You will walk around the charming town center (don’t forget to take a selfie with an iconic British red phone boot!), explore The Rock and see the Gibraltar monkeys, ride the cable car, see the Moorish Fortress, and discover the imposing St. Michael’s Cave.